 - Acute IE can give acute septic monoarticular arthritis.

-- Splenomegaly: most often observed in long-standing subacute disease and often persists after treatment.
+- Splenomegaly: most often observed in long-standing subacute disease and often persisting after treatment.

 - Meningism/meningitis: purulent disease occurs in acute IE and aseptic variety in subacute IE.